 (*) Leveraged trading involves high risk, and you may lose all of your invested capital.
 Please ensure you fully understand the risks before trading.

-Can I trade Bitcoin CFDs on Exness with all account types?
+Can I trade Exness Bitcoin CFDs with all account types?

-Yes, Bitcoin CFDs on Exness are available for trading across all account types.
-However, with the Standard Cent account, only the Bitcoin/USD (BTCUSDc) pair is available for trading on MT5.
-For account types other than the Standard Cent account, you can trade eight different Bitcoin pairs on both MT4 and MT5.
+Yes, you can trade Bitcoin CFDs on Exness with all account types.
+However, with a Standard Cent account, you can only trade one Bitcoin/USD (BTCUSDc) pair on MT5.
+With account types other than the Standard Cent account, you can trade eight different Bitcoin pairs on both MT4 and MT5.

 15.05.2024